SeungeuiSong/ECS-150-project1/REPORT.md

 void populateArray(char* cmd, char* argumentList[]): Takes the command line and populates the argumentList[] array.

-All of the above functions have a variety of conditionals to account for a potential error.
-For example, runRedirection if no output file is detected or runC
+All of the above functions have a guard clauses to detect a potential error.
+For example, runRedirection if no output file is detected or run.

 # Limitations and Possible Design Optimizations

 Our simple shell is unable to support piping, simple environment variables, and combined redirection.
 This was mainly due to time constraints.

-There was also a mistake with out interpretation of output redirection.
+There was also a mistake with our interpretation of output redirection.
-We had accidently considered the command "echo hello > myfile.txt" instead of "echo hello>myfile.txt" and due to time constraints we weren't able to fix this bug (although, it still passes the autograder tests)
+We had accidently considered the command "echo hello > myfile.txt" instead of "echo hello>myfile.txt" and due to time constraints we weren't able to fix this bug (although, it still passes the autograder tests).

 Our initial design goal was to make a struc called command, which would encompass everything that is related to command.
 Examples